chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

             (from inner in outer.Item2 select inner.Item1 + inner.Item2));
 ```
 the result is `(1, 5)` with type `(int, int?)?`.
 I agree with you, this is a
-rather contrived example but, wait, we will show you a better and simpler
+rather contrived example but, wait, we will show you soon a better and simpler
 solution (see `SelectMany`).

 #### `Where`